Funding Circle Review In 2020 For Investors

 Independent opinion: the opinions expressed are those of the author(s) and not held by 4thWay.
 4thWay is not regulated by the ESMA or the FCA, and does not provide personalised advice.
 The material is for general information and education purposes only and not intended to incite you to lend.

 All the specialists and researchers who conduct research and write articles for 4thWay are subject to 4thWay's Editorial Code of Practice.
 For more, please see 4thWay's terms and conditions.

-Our service is free to you.
-We don't receive commission from the above-mentioned companies.
-We receive commission from some other P2P lending companies when you click through from our website and open accounts with them.
-This doesn't affect our editorial independence.
+*Commission and impartial research: our service is free to you.
+We already show dozens of P2P lending companies in our accurate comparison tables and we keep adding more as soon as they provide us with enough details.
+We receive compensation from Crowd2Fund, LendingCrowd and RateSetter, and other P2P lending companies not mentioned above when you click through from our website and open accounts with them.
+We vigorously ensure that this doesn't affect our editorial independence.
 Read How we earn money fairly with your help.